 From a distance, men’s and women’s skin looks quite similar.
-But, if you have ever observed close-up photos, you would easily recognize the apparent differences between the 2.
+But, if you have ever observed close-up photos, you would easily recognize the apparent differences between the two.

-The reason for this striking difference between the 2 genders is their testosterone and estrogen levels.
+The reason for this striking difference between the two sexes is their **testosterone and estrogen levels**.
 Testosterone is higher in males and lower in females.
-It’s a male sex hormone that gives a tougher skin texture to males.
-Higher testosterone makes men’s skin hairy and oilier than women’s .
+It’s a male sex hormone that gives a tougher skin texture to males. **Higher testosterone makes men’s skin hairy and oilier than women’s**.

 As a result of the difference between these 2 hormones, men’s and women’s skin have a few differences in thickness, oiliness, and aging.

-The basic skin structure in men and women is the same.
-There are 3 skin layers in both genders.
-But men have a second layer, which we call the dermis, which is 20-25% thicker than women’s.
+The basic skin structure in men and women is the same. **There are 3 skin layers in both genders**.
+But in men, the dermis (the middle layer), is **20-25% thicker than in women**.
 The reason for the thicker skin is higher testosterone levels in men.